matrix-org/arewep2pyet/index.md

 ### Pinecone

 We need a production-ready [overlay network](https://en.wikipedia.org/wiki/Overlay_network) for P2P traffic.
+Testing pinecone is done primarily using the [simulator](https://pinecone.matrix.org) which allows for faster iteration times on protocol changes.

 - Experiment with existing P2P network stacks for use with Matrix:
     * ✅ libp2p